LiamHutch/WeightedSoundMixer/README.md

  - sound: a sound object to remove from the mix.
 Removing a sound will return it's volume to the value it had when it as added to the mix.

 mixer:Mix()
  - processes the current volume mix.
-It's reccomended that you call this fairly frequently if you are using any fade strengths other than 1.
+It's reccomended that you call this fairly frequently if you are using fade strength values other than 1.

 See Source.lua for extra API that I can't be bothered to doccument.